All Episodes

 You know who doesn't sacrifice?

-You know what the greatest repository of greed in the world is is in Washington, D.C., and everybody who lives off the pile of money that piles in there every day.
+Is in Washington, D.C., and everybody who lives off the pile of money that piles in there every day.

-The greed is on uh every elected official, the greed is in every bureaucracy, the greed is in the Oval Office.
+The greed is in the Oval Office.

-The one bunch that never ever sacrifice is Washington.
+The one bunch that never, ever sacrifice is Washington.

 Never.

-And it's time they sacrificed time the American people were allowed to keep more of what they earn, so there's an incentive to go out and work and earn.
+It's time the American people were allowed to keep more of what they earn so there's an incentive to go out and work and earn.

 Tax cuts to Obama is like the cross to Dracula.